KrissiKodar/tolvusjon_HR/assignment_1/README.md

 However when I turned the ligths off in my room the average fps went up to a consistent 60 fps.

-4. Locating the brightest spot and marking it the image:
+4. Locating the brightest spot and marking it in the image:

 ![image 4](./images/last_frame_4.jpg)

 ![image 5](./images/last_frame_4_2.jpg)

 The fps went down about a consistent 1 fps by using the bright spot detection.
 Therefore the processing time didn't change much with this addition.
-The green circled followed the white case very precisely, as it was reflecting light from my monitor very well.
+The green circle followed the white case very precisely, as it was reflecting light from my monitor very well.
 The processing time did not appear to change when I did not display the image.

 5. Locating and marking the reddest spot in the image.
 To do that I converted the frame to HSV color space.
 First I made upper and lower bounds for the HSV values for red, that I decided myself.
 The "reddest" hue values in my opinion are between 0-10 and 160-180.
 So for the bounds for the hue I picked those values, I then chose for the saturation value 100-255 and for the "value" value i picked 20-255.
 The masks were created using `cv.inRange()` and then `cv.bitwise_and()` was used on the frame to extract the values of the pixels in my HSV range.
 Then using `cv.minMaxLoc()` on only the saturation values (so more saturation, more red), the "reddest" spot on the frame was found.